Right of Way

 - A 100 foot buffer is maintained around these areas.
 However, trees that grow near primary power lines in yards must be trimmed sufficiently to prevent safety hazards and outages.

-- Tri-County EMC uses a five year right-of-way spraying cycle.
+- Tri-County EMC uses a 5-7 year right-of-way spraying cycle.
 A map is published each year prior to the start of any spraying showing the approximate area where spraying will occur.

 - The chemicals utilized by Tri-County EMC for spraying right-of-way are a blend of herbicides commonly used in residential, commercial and agricultural applications and have been used successfully by utilities and homeowners for decades.
 They have been thoroughly tested and are approved for use by the EPA, OSHA, and other agencies.